 Current State SEO Audit

-As a website project manager or business owner, to understand where you are going, you need to gather current benchmarks and understand concerns with your current website.
-Your SEO professional will need to gather and provide a current state outline includes three key components.
+As a website project manager or business owner, to understand where you are going, you need to gather current benchmarks and understand your current website’s concerns.
+Your SEO professional will need to gather and provide a current state outline that includes three key components.

 - Baseline Metrics Gathering